renspringlea/ryba.ren/books.md

 > Verdict: B, maybe B+.
 Good fun.
 Excellent writing.
 The relationship dynamic is a bit difficult to understand / zero to sixty.
 More smut than I expected.
 The vegan content is fun!
 The lobster analogy was quite regrettable.
 "I'm a 27-year old woman but his tone alone makes me feel like a kid."
 "The things I want are smaller than that."

 ## Politics and history
+- Protestantism: A Very Short Introduction (Mark A. Noll)
+> Wonderful global perspective.
+Very well-written.
+> that Luther fellow was a bit of dynamo (and cheeky Marburg bit!).
+Kierkegaard described as "intensely whimsical" HAHAHA I want that on my tombstone!
+> Pentecostalism as rapidly expanding but somewhat distinct as a branch, especially having had major breaks from historical Protestantism (esp e.g. megachurches), same with independent churches
+> the Protestant challenge to Catholic authority, and resulting conflicts, as also contributing to secularisation
 - The Spartans: A Very Short Introduction (Andrew Bayliss)
 > Good book.
 Sparta was not very egalitarian! multiple classes (esp Helots, somewhere between serfs and slaves, and the Spartan reliance on the Helots is a key reason for Sparta's eventual decline) and definite inequality in wealth.
 Tough to tease apart the truth from exaggerations and later myths, but there do seem to be some unique aspects.
 Probably didn't systematically commit infantacide (or at least no more than normal for the time).
 Certainly no feminist paradise.
 I enjoy the summary of later thinkers' views on Sparta (negative from Alexander Hamilton, positive the NRA and English schools, strong positive from Hitler/official Nazi policy)
 - Lives of the Anchoresses: The Rise of the Urban Recluse in Medieval Europe (Anneke B. Mulder-Bakker)